openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ### "The Full Stack"

 Now that we know how to construct its major components, let's have a look at all the math that constructs graphics in openFrameworks before sending it to the screen.
-For that, we'l have to – once again – increase our number of D's.
+For that, we'll have to – once again – increase our number of D's.

 #### Translation matrices